 With or without added liquor, it shouldn't come as a surprise that traditional eggnog is on the "naughty" list: the primary ingredients are milk, cream, and eggs.
 To save 200 calories make yours with organic unsweetened almond milk instead of milk and cream.
-For even more ways to nix unnecessary cals from your diet, don't miss these 25 Ways to Cut 250 Calories.
+For even more ways to nix unnecessary cals from your diet, don't miss these ways to cut calories.

 Commercial Hot Cocoa

 For many of us, lemonade evokes memories of cute kids sitting at a stand the end of their driveway.
 And while the littles pushing the drink may be innocent enough, the beverage itself is not.
 Teaming with 120 calories and nearly 30 grams of sugar per cup, the only thing we like about this drink is it's fairly harmless list of ingredients.
-While water sugar and lemon juice won't make you sick, drinking it in excess could bring on a metabolic condition that will.
-For even more eats that should be on your "do not eat" list, read up on these 150 Worst Packaged Foods in America.
+While water, sugar, and lemon juice won't make you sick, drinking it in excess could bring on a metabolic condition that will.

 Certain Bottled Teas